Simulation-Software-Engineering/Lecture-Material/timetable.md

 - Last chance to ask questions about challenge software, deadline to pick software in the evening
 - All access to GitLab challenge repo?
+- We need GitHub accounts to prepare exercise this afternoon.
+Please read through exercise instructions already.
 - **30-45** *My favorite neat little Git trick*
 - **15** Merge vs. rebase
 - **15** Working in teams / git workflows